griptape-ai/griptape-trade-school/docs/courses/compare-movies-workflow/02_concepts.md

 ## Understanding Workflows and Pipelines

 Frequently when creating applications you will want to execute a series of steps in a very specific order.
 Workflows and Pipelines are both structures that allow us to do that.
 They have many of the same features as Agents, but are more directable.
-Whereas Agents can be given behaviors and tools and will use them when prompted appropriately, Pipelines and Workflows utilize hieararchies of tasks in very specific ways.
+Whereas Agents can be given behaviors and tools and will use them when prompted appropriately, Pipelines and Workflows utilize hierarchies of tasks in very specific ways.

 ### Pipelines
 [Pipelines](https://docs.griptape.ai/en/latest/griptape-framework/structures/pipelines/){target="_blank"} are always a sequential series of steps - one task after another until it is finished.